Gospel Hard Rock (Mark, 1971)

 Chris Christian (Myrrh, 1976)

 For many of us, this album was our introduction to this multi-talented artist who is credited with not only discovering Amy Grant, but also with practically inventing the soft-rock CCM sound that became so pervasive in the late 70s and beyond.
 Born Lon Christian Smith in 1951, he has been instrumental in either launching or helping to sustain the careers of many artists over the years, including B.J.
 Thomas, The Imperials, Dogwood, Fireworks, White Heart, Mark Heard, Steve Archer, Dan Peek, and many others.
 His self-titled debut contained a classic titled Mountain Top and a country-rock send-up of Larry Norman's most famous rock and roll song.
-Christian called his version Why Does the Devil (Have All the Good Music) and gave it more of a country flair.
-He even mentions Larry by name in the bridge.
+Christian called his version Why Does the Devil (Have All the Good Music) - he even mentioned Larry by name in the bridge - and gave it more of a country flair.
+In fact, the whole album has more in common with country music than 80% of what passes as "country" these days.
 Other highlights included Get Back to the Bible and Great, Great Joy.
 A case could be made for including this one on the Top 100 list.
 Christian's songs were recorded by Elvis Presley, Olivia Newton-John, Hall and Oates, Natalie Cole, The Pointer Sisters, The Carpenters, Dionne Warwick, Donnie Osmond, and many more.
 Christian has produced albums that have been nominated for nine and won four Grammy Awards.
 He has also been nominated for seven Gospel Music Association Dove Awards as an artist, songwriter, and producer, winning five.
 He's been inducted into the West Texas Music Hall of Fame, as well as the Christian Music Hall of Fame in 2007.

 PAUL CLARK & FRIENDS